Federal Rule of Civil Procedure 26: Expert Disclosure Requirements and Duty to Disclose

 Outside of a court

-Overall, the Rules can provide information about proceedings that may help orient an expert witness to the process.
+Overall, the Rules provide information about proceedings that can help orient an expert witness to the process.

 In Rule 26(a)(2), the Federal Rules of Civil Procedure provide rules for disclosing expert witnesses.
 Subsection (A) creates a duty to disclose “the identity of any witness [a party] may use at trial to present evidence under Federal Rule of Evidence 702, 703 or 705.”

 Because 26(a)(2) specifies “any witness [a party] may use at trial,” it may not apply to every expert.
-For example, an attorney may consult with an expert for the attorney’s education or information.
-Under this rule, this may not be an expert the FRCP requires attorneys to disclose.
+For example, an attorney who consults with an expert solely for the attorney’s education or information ordinarily need not disclose that expert.

 What Expert Reports Need, According to Rule 26